+Quantum mechanics is a self-consistent mathematical theory, whose predictions agree with experiments.
 The most peculiar features of quantum mechanics are quantum nonlocality, indeterminism, interference of probabilities, quantization, wave function collapse during measurement.
-They and some others are basic principles of quantum mechanics that are generally accepted and called "The Copenhagen interpretation":
+There are several basic principles of quantum mechanics that are generally accepted and called "The Copenhagen interpretation":

-1.A system is completely described by a wave function,
+1. A system is completely described by a wave function,